SathishVaithiyanadhan/wrf_chem_for_palm/README.md

 However, it is necessary to correctly configure this option via the setting "wrf_hybrid_levs = True/False".

-CONFIGURATION
+# CONFIGURATION
 Description of the particular configuration options are (defaults are in parenthesis):
-# 1. Domain and case related config
+## 1. Domain and case related configurations
-domain              name of the simulation case ("") resolution          name of the particular domain resolution scenario ("") scenario            name of the individual scenario in the case ("") nested_domain       False indicates parent and True nested domain.
+    - domain              name of the simulation case ("")
+    - resolution          name of the particular domain resolution scenario ("")
+    - scenario            name of the individual scenario in the case ("")
+    - nested_domain       False indicates parent and True nested domain.
 (False)

-dynamic_driver_file file name of output dynamic driver (""). grid_from_static    True - the grid parameters are imported from the static
+    - dynamic_driver_file file name of output dynamic driver ("").
+    - grid_from_static    True - the grid parameters are imported from the static driver, False - they are prescribed in the config (True)
-                    driver, False - they are prescribed in the config (True) static_driver_file  file name of the static driver in case of grid_from_static (""). proj_palm           reference coordinate system of PALM simulation ("EPSG:32633") proj_wgs84          reference coordinate system of lon-lat projection ("EPSG:4326")
+    - static_driver_file  file name of the static driver in case of grid_from_static ("").
+    - proj_palm           reference coordinate system of PALM simulation ("EPSG:32633")
+    - proj_wgs84          reference coordinate system of lon-lat projection ("EPSG:4326")

-dz                  height of the PALM vertical grid layer (0.0).
-The default
+    - dz                  height of the PALM vertical grid layer (0.0).
+The default value dz = 0.0 means dz is assigned from dx.
-                    value dz = 0.0 means dz is assigned from dx. nz                  number of vertical layers of PALM domain (200) dz_stretch_level    height in meters from which stretching of vertical levels starts in PALM (5000.0) dz_stretch_factor   coefficient of the stretching of the vertical layers in PALM (1.0) dz_max              max height of the stretched vertical layers (100.0)
+    - nz                  number of vertical layers of PALM domain (200)
+    - dz_stretch_level    height in meters from which stretching of vertical levels starts in PALM (5000.0)
+    - dz_stretch_factor   coefficient of the stretching of the vertical layers in PALM (1.0)
+    - dz_max              max height of the stretched vertical layers (100.0)

-origin_time         origin time of the PALM simulation in the format
-                    YYYY-MM-DD hh:mm:ss ("").
-The default value "" means that
+    - origin_time         origin time of the PALM simulation in the format YYYY-MM-DD hh:mm:ss ("").
+The default value "" means that the value is read from the global attribute of the static driver.
-                    the value is read from the global attribute of the static driver. simulation_hours    extent of the simulation in hours
+    - simulation_hours    extent of the simulation in hours

-# 2. WRF-CHEM related configurations
+## 2. WRF-CHEM related configurations

 wrf_dir_name        file path of the wrf-chem input files (""). wrf_file_mask       file mask of the wrf-chem input files  ("wrfout_*.e000") wrf_hybrid_levs     True means hybrid levels in WRF files, False means sigma levels (True).